helm/helm-mapkubeapis/CONTRIBUTING.md

 There are 5 types of issues (each with their own corresponding [label](#labels)):

-- `question/support`: These are support or functionality inquiries that we want to have a record of for future reference.
+- `question`: These are support or functionality inquiries that we want to have a record of for future reference.
 Generally these are questions that are too complex or large to store in the Slack channel or have particular interest to the community as a whole.
 Depending on the discussion, these can turn into `feature` or `bug` issues.
-- `proposal`: Used for items (like this one) that propose a new ideas or functionality that require a larger community discussion.
-This allows for feedback from others in the community before a feature is actually  developed.
-This is not needed for small additions.
-Final word on whether or not a feature needs a proposal is up to the core maintainers.
-All issues that are proposals should both have a label and an issue title of "Proposal: [the rest of the title]."
-A proposal can become a `feature` and does not require a milestone.
-- `feature`: These track specific feature requests and ideas until they are complete.
-They can evolve from a `proposal` or can be submitted individually depending on the size.
+- `enhancement`: These track specific feature requests and ideas until they are complete.
 - `bug`: These track bugs with the code
 - `docs`: These track problems with the documentation (i.e. missing or incomplete)